KanghoonYi/express-cidr/README.md

 # express-cidr
-This is working on test.
-I recommend to using when version is 1.0.0
+This is being tested.
+It is recommended to use when version is 1.0.0

 An [express.js]( https://github.com/visionmedia/express ) middleware for
 [cidr]( https://github.com/KanghoonYi/express-cidr ).